Helicobacter pylori (H. pylori) infection

 H. pylori infections are usually treated with at least two different antibiotics at once, to help prevent the bacteria from developing a resistance to one particular antibiotic.
 Your doctor also will prescribe or recommend an acid-suppressing drug, to help your stomach lining heal.

 - Proton pump inhibitors (PPIs).
 These drugs stop acid from being produced in the stomach.
-Some examples of PPIs are omeprazole (Prilosec, others), esomeprazole (Nexium, others), lansoprazole (Prevacid, others) and pantoprazole (Protonix, others).
+Some examples of PPIs are omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid) and pantoprazole (Protonix).

 - Bismuth subsalicylate.
-More commonly known as Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.
+More commonly known by the brand name Pepto-Bismol, this drug works by coating the ulcer and protecting it from stomach acid.

 Repeat testing for H. pylori at least four weeks after your treatment is recommended.
 If the tests show the treatment didn't get rid of the infection, you may need more treatment with a different combination of antibiotics.